woolly-of-cv/pytorch-lib/woollylib/annotation/yolov3/README.md

 ## YoloV3-Annotation

-The goal is to create text files in darknet yolo format that will be fed to training to the CNN.
-Below is explained pretty much how to use the functionalities.
+The goal is to create text files in darknet yolo format that will be fed for training.
+Below is an explaination on how to use this tool.

 **Disclaimer:** Credits to ManivannanMurugavel, you can find his repo here [Yolo-Annotation-Tool-New](https://github.com/ManivannanMurugavel/Yolo-Annotation-Tool-New-).
 Current code here is somewhat a correction of his repo.